 The proposed residential, retail, entertainment and education uses on the subject site will cater to these key objectives.
 For example, the proposed addition to the residential housing supply supports objective 2, 18 and 19.
-The new retail core will respond to objective 7, and the inclusion of a university facility directly supports objective 4.
+The new retail core will respond to objective 7.